medialab/minet/cookbook/scraping_dsl.md

 title = scraper(html)
 ```

-For more information, be sure to read the relevant library usage documentation [here](../docs/lib.md#scraper).
+For more information about `minet.Scraper`, be sure to read the relevant documentation [here](../docs/lib.md#scraper).

 ### From the command line